mltframework/mlt_web/plugins/FilterShape.md

 title: Invert
 description:
+Invert the resulting alpha channel.
+type: boolean
+readonly: no
+required: no

+### invert_mask

+title: Invert Mask
+description:
-Use the inverse of the alpha or luma value.
+Use the inverse of the resource&#39;s alpha channel or luma value.
 type: boolean
 readonly: no
 required: no